 In 2000, he was elected to Fellowship in the prestigious international College of Labor and Employment Lawyers and has served on its Board of Governors as an officer (Secretary, Treasurer, Vice President and then President) since January 2011.
-He currently continues to serve on the College’s Board as its immediate Past President.
+He continues to serve on the College’s Board as its Past President.
 He holds an AV rating from Martindale Hubbell™, has been named as one of the Best Lawyers in America™ in the publication of that name for more than 10 years, and has been awarded Lifetime Achievement Awards by Philadelphia’s The Legal Intelligencer and Marquis Who’s Who.
 Most recently he has been named in 2019 as an Influencer of Law by the Philadelphia Inquirer.
 He has been named a top 100 Superlawyer™ in Philadelphia and Pennsylvania and has also been selected as one of the nation’s 500 Leading Plaintiff Employment Lawyers (2018), 500 Leading Lawyers (2010), Top 500 Plaintiff’s Lawyers (2009), and Top 500 Litigators (2006) by Lawdragon™.
 He is an active member of the National Employment Lawyers Association, and has served as a volunteer mentor and Panel Coordinator for the Employment Litigation Panel of the United States District Court for the Eastern District of Pennsylvania, and as a national leader and Inn President in the American Inns of Court movement.
 He is currently an active member of the Philadelphia, Pennsylvania and American Bar Associations.
 Alan was most recently selected as a 2020 Pennsylvania Super Lawyer.